-Turn your grilled or roasted chicken breast into a gourmet dinner with this easy and delicious rosemary cream sauce for chicken.
-Extra dry vermouth adds an extra layer of flavor to this rich and luscious sauce that you can make with fresh or dried rosemary.
+Turn grilled or roasted chicken breast into a gourmet dinner with this easy rosemary cream sauce.
+Extra dry vermouth adds an extra layer of flavor to this rich and luscious sauce.

 Recipe ingredients and notes:

 - Be sure to use extra dry vermouth for this recipe.
-No other kind will work.
+Even just dry vermouth will not be dry enough.

 How to make it: